Appeon/PowerBuilder-Graph-Example/SQL Anywhere demo/README.md

 ## To import ECharts from demo

-The demo app has shown cases for many chart styles including Line, Candlestick(K-Line), Area, Bar, Pie, Scatter, Radar, and Funnel.
+The demo app has shown cases for many chart styles including Line, Candlestick(K-Line), Area, Bar, Pie, Scatter, Radar, Funnel and Gauge.

 If you want to directly integrate the ECharts from the demo app into your app, take the following steps: